Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

     ![Group saved](../../Assets/Screenshots/Core1Platform/AdministratingCore1/GroupSaved.png "[Group saved]")

-### Remove users from a group via the group management
+## Remove user from a group via the group management

 A user is active in an account as long as the user is assigned a user group.
 If you want to remove a user from a sandbox, you must remove the user from all groups to which he&frasl;she is assigned.
 There are the following limitations: